The Future Of The Republic Rests On HR1 'For The People Act'

-Category: World Politics Hits: 6Nicholas Espíritu, University of California, Los Angeles The recent national elections — conducted in the middle of the COVID-19 pandemic — highlighted difficulties Americans face to register to vote and cast a ballot.
+Category: World Politics Hits: 20Nicholas Espíritu, University of California, Los Angeles The recent national elections — conducted in the middle of the COVID-19 pandemic — highlighted difficulties Americans face to register to vote and cast a ballot.
 But the right to vote can be equally diminished when voters cast a ballot but their voice is diluted by gerrymandering and other means.
 With the For the People Act of 2021 (H.R.1), sponsored and passed in the House by Democrats and unanimously opposed by Republicans, Congress is now considering legislation to address many of these problems.
 These are not new problems.
 In my experience as a voting rights attorney who teaches the subject in law school, most of the voting rights problems addressed by H.R.1 have grown unchecked over the past 15 years.
 They result from the Supreme Court’s rollback of key voting rights protections, and state and local actions that made it harder for certain groups of people to vote or to have their voices matter.

 Read more https://crooksandliars.com/2021/04/voting-rights-filibuster-congress